 Ensure that you have disclaimers, T’s & C’s, shop policies, a contact form, information about you and an easy way to reach you on social media.

 Sell your products on eBay

-Open an Etsy Store (get 40 free listings here)
+Open an Etsy Store

-There are low start-up costs, and the online support is very appealing to many people.
+There are low start-up costs, and their online support is very appealing to many people.
 However, to be successful when selling on Etsy, your product needs to be unique.
 Your keywords need to be amazing.
 You MUST include an image suitable for Facebook, suitable for Pinterest and appropriate for Etsy.

 There is a lot of competition on this site so you may not always be able to sell your merchandise.

 Similar to Etsy, there are low start-up costs.
 If you want to be successful on Folksy, the same information from Etsy applies.
 Available to residents of the UK only, which means there’s less competition for UK sellers.